Carlos2002234/Automated-Threat-Hunting-with-Azure-Logic-Apps-and-Sentinel-/README.md

 Create an automated threat hunting solution using Azure Sentinel and Azure Logic Apps to detect suspicious activities and take appropriate actions such as sending alerts or triggering a response.

-# PowerShell Encoded Command Incident Generation
+# PowerShell Encoded Command Incident Generation and Playbook

-This repository demonstrates how to execute an encoded PowerShell command to trigger detection rules in monitoring systems like **Azure Sentinel**.
-This process helps you test configurations and ensure your detection rules are functioning as expected.
+This repository demonstrates how to execute an encoded PowerShell KQL query command to identify encoded commands.
+It triggers an incident based on analytic rules in Azure Sentinel and generates a playbook to send an email notification when the incident is detected.

 # PowerShell Encoded Command Incident Generation